Secmode/Brute-Force-Detection-Response/README.md

-### 6. Observed Event IDs:
+###  Observed Event IDs:
-  - 4624 – Successful logon (tracking the session used for escalation)
+  - 4624 – Successful logon
-  - 4672 – Special privileges assigned to new logon (indicates elevated rights)
+  - 4672 – Special privileges assigned to new logon
-  - 4634 – Logoff event (previous session closed before escalation attempt)
+  - 4634 – Logoff event
-  - 4648 – Logon with explicit credentials (often seen during escalation attempts)
+  - 4648 – Logon with explicit credentials
-  - 4728 – A member was added to a security-enabled global group (if you added to “Administrators” group)
+  - 4728 – A member was added to a security-enabled global group
-  - 4720 – New user account created (if you tested creating an account first)
+  - 4720 – New user account created
 <img width="1075" height="500" alt="image" src="https://github.com/user-attachments/assets/a45eba50-0722-4592-a702-0be1306b204b" />